What is distressed behavior?

 You are also encouraged to make a CARE Team referral at https://www.southplainscollege.edu/about/campussafety/complaints.php.

 In cases where a student is exhibiting extremely distressed behavior and may need immediate assistance, or if you believe that a student intends to harm him/herself, someone else, or College property, dial 911 or contact SPCPD immediately at 806-241-1516.

 Disruptive Classroom Behavior

 How do I respond to the behavior of a disruptive student?

 Significant disruptive behavior: In some cases, disruptive behavior is significant and may even pose a threat to property and/or to you or other members of the College community.
 In these cases, it is important that the proper campus officials are notified immediately.
 If there is any concern for safety of student or others call SPC Police Department at 806-241-1516.
-Also contact the Executive Director of the Lubbock Center at 806-716-4608 or submit a general student conduct incident report at http://www.southplainscollege.edu/about/campussafety/complaints.php.
+Also contact the Executive Director of the Lubbock Career and Technical Center at 806-716-4608 or submit a general student conduct incident report at https://www.southplainscollege.edu/about/campussafety/complaints.php.